We love mythology! However, not so much in skincare if it perpetuates false beliefs or unattainable beauty standards.

 Myth #6: Acne is Caused By Dirty Skin

 This is partially true because dirty skin can be more prone to acne.
+According to Slash and Scroll a cleansing routine is always essential.
 A cleansing routine is always essential.
 That said, people with awful acne do not have a hygiene problem.
 Over-cleansing and over-exfoliating can be just as bad for causing acne when the skin barrier gets damaged.
 Your skin is your first line of defense against pathogens.
 It has a protective acid layer.
 The skin’s pH can be affected by changes in the environment, encouraging the growth of bacteria.
 This includes the acne-causing bacteria Propionibacterium Acnes (P. acnes).
 Use products that have a pH close to skin’s, approximately 5.5.
 Keep your pillow cases clean.
 Have a gentle cleansing ritual, and see your primary care physician or dermatologist if it’s bothersome and not improving.

 Myth #7: Oily Skin Doesn’t Need Moisturizer